miguelgallegos/rescue/README.md

     composer install

 In MySQL, create a database called 'pkm'.
-The application is assuming that there is a DB in localhost:3306, with **root** and no password.
+The application is assuming that there is a DB in localhost:3306, with **root** user and no password.

 Proceed to with DB tables creation and initialization: